dpareasy/inspection_robot/README.md

 ## Introduction ##
-This repository houses a software that implements the behavior of a surveillance robot using ROS (Robot Operating System).
-The code is written in Python and is an improvement over a previous iteration where the simulation was handled through two separate scripts that randomly generated the robot's path through various waypoints.
-In this updated version, the simulation is carried out using Gazebo and 3D visualization is provided by RViz.
-The robot is then moved around the simulation environment by using move_base and gmapping.
+This repository houses a software that implements the behavior of a patrol robot using ROS (Robot Operating System).
+The code is written in Python and is an improvement over a previous iteration where the simulation was handled through two separate scripts that randomly generated the robot's path through various waypoints and made it moving through them.
+In this updated version, the simulation is carried out using Gazebo and the 3D visualization is provided by RViz.
+The robot is moved around the simulation environment by using [Move Base](https://github.com/CarmineD8/planning.git) and [SLAM gmapping](https://github.com/CarmineD8/SLAM_packages.git).
 For a comprehensive understanding of the project's architecture, please refer to the [initial version](https://github.com/dpareasy/Assignment1) of the project.

-Hereafter only the changes with respect to the old version will be pointed out.
+Hereafter only the changes and inprovements with respect to the old version will be pointed out.

 ## Gazebo Simulation ##